Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 \subsubsection{Predicted magnitude distribution}

 Figure \ref{fig: UV magnitudes} compares the distribution of UV magnitudes for our simulated sources and the observed stripped-star candidates.

-In the intermediate magnitude range ($16 \leq UV \leq 18$), the forward-modeled population reproduces the observed SUMS distribution well.
-This suggests that the model predictions for $2- 8\,M_\odot$ stripped stars appear to be consistent with the observations.
-All spectroscopically confirmed stripped stars from \citetalias{drout_2023} also fall within this range.
+In the intermediate magnitude range ($16$ mag $\leq UV \leq 18$ mag), the forward-modeled population reproduces the observed SUMS distribution well.
+This suggests that the model predictions of the $(2-5)\,M_\odot$ stripped stars are consistent with observations.
+Most spectroscopically confirmed stripped stars from \citetalias{drout_2023} also fall within this range.
 However, larger discrepancies between the observed candidates and simulated population are found at both brighter and fainter magnitudes.

 For bright sources ($UV\lesssim16$ AB mag), we recover few to no candidates in the simulation, even though the underlying synthetic stripped star population (dashed lines in Figure \ref{fig: UV magnitudes}) contains them.
-In our model, these bright sources are typically massive stripped stars ($M_{\rm stripped} \gtrsim 8\,M_\odot$), which host relatively bright and massive companions, which dilute the UV excess of the stripped stars.
+In our model, these bright sources are typically massive stripped stars ($M_{\rm stripped} \gtrsim 6\,M_\odot$), which host relatively bright and massive companions, which dilute the UV excess of the stripped stars.
 This could imply that the brightest observed candidates are false positives.
 However, it is also possible that the masses of stripped stars and their companions are less strongly correlated in the observed sample compared to the synthetic population.
 This could occur, for example, if mass transfer is less conservative than assumed in our binary population synthesis model.
-We also caution that massive stripped stars, $M_{\rm stripped} \sim 8-12\,M_\odot$, are not well modeled in our population because we determine their properties through extrapolation (see Section \ref{sec: starburst parameters}).
+We also caution that massive stripped stars, $M_{\rm stripped} \gtrsim 7\,M_\odot$, are not as well modeled in our population because we determine their properties through extrapolation (see Section \ref{sec: starburst parameters}).